Black Hole Search by Scattered Agents in Dynamic Rings: Model and Preliminaries

-We say that an agent knows the footprint of ${\cal R}$ when it knows its left and right distance from the blackhole, that is the agent is able to build in its memory a graph isomorphic to the footprint of ${\cal R}$ and it knows its relative position with respect to the blackhole.
+An agent \emph{knows the footprint} of \({\cal R}\) if it knows the number of ring edges from its current node to the \BH\ in both the clockwise and counter-clockwise directions.
+This information lets the agent reconstruct the ring and its position relative to the \BH.